ChristineCPham/odin-rock-paper-scissors/README.md

 # The Odin Project - Rock, Paper, Scssiors

-This is a solution to [The Odin Project's](https://www.theodinproject.com/) [Rock, Paper, Scissors](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/rock-paper-scissors) project.
-The Odin Project is a free and open source full-stack cirriculum.
+This is a solution to The Odin Project's [Rock, Paper, Scissors](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/rock-paper-scissors) project.
+It also include an extension of their project [Revisiting Rock, Paper, Scissors](https://www.theodinproject.com/lessons/foundations-revisiting-rock-paper-scissors).
+[The Odin Project](https://www.theodinproject.com/) is a free and open source full-stack cirriculum.

 ## Table of Contents